KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Windows11-VM-setup.md

    - Select **Next** to start Setup.
 Stay with defaults on all.
      ![VM-guest4](https://github.com/user-attachments/assets/038e4274-56fd-445e-8f18-c38a9a3647b2)

-   - When finished, Select **Reboot now**, then select **finish**  If this screen is not visible, it might be behind the File Explorer page.
+   - When finished, Select **Reboot now**, then select **finish**.
+If this screen is not visible, it might be behind the File Explorer page.
 You can close the File Explorer, if needed.
      ![VM-guest5](https://github.com/user-attachments/assets/887c88ab-5c29-46bd-865b-dcbb4f1f0fb1)

 6. Once Windows 11 reboots, you can log in as the user you created.